-- timestamp: timestamp at which the P4Runtime server generated the message (in nanoseconds since Epoch) as per the server's local clock. - table_entry: a repeated field of entries which have expired.
+- timestamp: timestamp at which the P4Runtime server generated the message (in nanoseconds since Epoch) as per the server's local clock. - table\entry: a repeated field of entries which have expired.
 Each individual entry is identified by a single TableEntry message.
-For each TableEntry, the key fields (table_id, match and priority) must be set, along with the controller_metadata field and the idle_timeout_ns field.
+For each TableEntry, the key fields (table\id, match and priority) must be set, along with the controller\metadata field, the metadata field, and the idle\timeout\ns field.
 Other fields may be set by the server but should be ignored by the client.

 Because we use a repeated Protobuf field, the P4Runtime server may elect to coalesce several idle timeout notifications in the same IdleTimeoutNotification message if it deems it appropriate.
 The server should not hold on to individual idle notifications for a significant amount of time just for the sake of coalescing as many as possible in a single message.
 For example, if the P4Runtime server periodically scans the device for idle data plane entries, we recommend not delaying notifications by more than one scanning interval.
-The P4Runtime server must not send an IdleTimeoutNotification message with an empty table_entry repeated field.
+The P4Runtime server must not send an IdleTimeoutNotification message with an empty table\entry repeated field.

 After generating an idle notification, the P4Runtime server must "reset" the timer for the corresponding entry, which means a new notification will be generated after another TTL if the entry is not hit.
-As a result, there is no need to guarantee reliable delivery of idle notifications to the master client and the server may drop notifications if they are generated faster than the server software, the channel or the client can handle.
+As a result, there is no need to guarantee reliable delivery of idle notifications to the primary client and the server may drop notifications if they are generated faster than the server software, the channel or the client can handle.